Copprhead/hotas-vr-controller/README.md

 "C:\Program Files (x86)\Steam\steamapps\common\SteamVR\bin\win64\vrpathreg.exe" removedriver "C:\abc\hotas-vr-controller\hotas"
 ```

 2. Uninstall the Interception driver.
-The command-line installer `install-interception.exe` of the driver is included in the release package. **IMPORTANT: Do not double-click it.
+The command-line installer `install-interception.exe` of the driver is included in `bin` folder of the release package. **IMPORTANT: Do not double-click it.
 The installer must be run within a Windows Command Prompt (cmd.exe) with administrative rights.** To do this, click the "Start" button and type in "Command Prompt".
 Right-click on the "Command Prompt" icon and select "Run as administrator".
 Then use the `cd` command to change to the directory of the installer and then execute `install-interception.exe /install`.
 For example:
 ```
-cd C:\abc\hotas-vr-controller\bin\win64
+cd C:\abc\hotas-vr-controller\bin
 install-interception.exe /uninstall
 ```
 3. Delete the folder with the files from the release package.
 For example: `C:\abc\hotas-vr-controller`.